 Meet the Ambassadors at ORC

-During this immersive one-hour experience in the scenic Ojai Valley, guests will meet some of the Center’s raptor ambassadors up close, both on the glove of their trainers and in the presentation aviary.
-Each ambassador’s unique story, natural history, and fascinating species facts will be shared through live demonstrations of natural behaviors.
-Visitors will also have the chance to explore the Center's biofact collection, deepening their understanding of native California raptors, while observing the many wild residents that frequently make an appearance onsite.
+During this immersive 75-minute experience in the scenic Ojai Valley, guests will meet some of the Center’s raptor ambassadors up close—both on the glove of their trainers and in the presentation aviary.
+Each ambassador’s unique story, natural history, and fascinating species facts will be shared through live demonstrations that highlight natural behaviors and species-specific adaptations.

 Spots are limited for Community Days so try and register early!